-Perhaps the biggest disadvantage of hunting with a crossbow is the fact that crossbows are significantly larger and heavier than compound bows.
+Perhaps one of the biggest cons of hunting with a crossbow is the fact that crossbows are significantly larger and heavier than compound bows.
 While most recurve and compound bows weigh in the neighborhood of 3-4 pounds, a typical crossbow weighs around 6-7 pounds.
 Their bulky shape also makes them more difficult and awkward to carry.
 This extra weight can also make them difficult to accurately shoot without a rest of some sort.
 However, using a rest comes with a whole set of challenges.

 In the video below, Zach was attempting to shoot his first deer with a crossbow.
 That experience taught him the importance of clearing obstructions from around the crossbow before shooting.
 Unfortunately this is easier said than done.
 In this case, one of Zach's crossbow limbs struck the corner of the blind, which likely caused him to miss.

-Another disadvantage of hunting with a crossbow is they're much slower to reload than a compound bow.
+Another disadvantage of hunting with a crossbow is they're much slower in reloading than a compound bow.
 This is due partly to their heavy draw weights and partly due to their overall size and bulk.
 Obviously, this makes it much harder to take a fast follow-up shot as it is slower to crank that bowstring back than it is to simply draw on a traditional bow.